khakhalin/notes/00_words_to_lookup.md

 # Deep Learning
 * Why drop-out can be considered a type of regularization?
 What's the intuition, and what's the math?
 * Eutoencoders in Keras: https://blog.keras.io/building-autoencoders-in-keras.html
-* figure out how to do automatic hyperparameter optimization on Keras
 * Why rotate pictures (augmentation) if we can just enforce rotationally-symmetric kernels.
 Is it possible?
 Is it desirable?
 * How to tell the receptive field of a neuron in a deep network?
 Do they gradient descend on it?
 * Word2vec - how does it work?
 And does it come pretrained or what?